-Do you have nice handwriting?
+- Do you have nice handwriting?
 If yes, then probably you did a lot of drawing when you were a child.
-To perfect their writing kids need the strength and dexterity of hands.
+To perfect their writing kids need the strength and dexterity of their hands.
 If they use the pencil on a regular basis it diminishes the possibility of poor pen grip.
 So, if you want them to have nice handwriting get them busy.

-Patience and tolerance...
+- Patience and tolerance...
 Those are the hardest qualities they need to overcome.
 While they are painting they open up those magical doors into their special world of imagination.
 There they can create and do whatever and however, they like.
 They slowly overcome those two mentioned above… Because it takes time to do something, but if you enjoy it, you do become more patient and tolerant.

 Don’t get mad if they draw outside the lines or if the colors are not like in the real life.
 Hey!
-It is their world and let them color the sun blue, the sea can be yellow, hair purple, and the apple in rainbow colors.
-It is their vision of the world around them and let them show us how they see it.
+It is their world and let them color the sun blue, the sea can be yellow, their hair purple, and the apple in rainbow colors.
+It is their vision of the world around them and lets them show us how they see it.

 Can you guess what she drew here?

-˝Mum, this is coronavirus, and these hearts are all the love that I send to the sick ones˝.
+˝Mum, this is a coronavirus, and these hearts are all the love that I send to the sick ones˝.
 Kids are just adorable

-Sometimes all these activities are a bit undo-able with the little 2-year-old sis.
+Sometimes all these activities are a bit undoable with the little 2-year-old sis.
 But we do try to harmonize it all.
 Younger gets the paint everywhere, even her nose, fingers, and hair.
 Yes, the washing machine is quite busy in our home LOL.

 I hope your kids will love the book.
 This is my first printable project.
 I have read somewhere: ˝Don`t ever publish your first printable.˝ Well, I guess I am the brave one, so I did publish it.
-Please be kind with the critics ha-ha.
+Please be kind to the critics ha-ha.

-Paint, write and have fun with your kids, and let them teach you how nice it is to be carefree if only for a bit.
+Paint, write, and have fun with your kids, and let them teach you how nice it is to be carefree if only for a bit.

 My daughter’s favorite color is colorful, so, stay in that tone, be like a rainbow cheerful and diverse…